 Sharing Files

-Board members can see only files associated with their association.
+- Board members can view files associated with their association.

 The difference between “Share” and “Associate to”